kids encyclopedia robot

 In 1984, Eisner became chief executive officer (CEO) of The Walt Disney Company.
 Eisner brought Katzenberg with him to serve as chairman of The Walt Disney Studios.
 As head of the studio, he oversaw all filmed content including motion pictures, television, Disney Channel, and home video distribution.
 Katzenberg was responsible for reviving the studio which, at the time, ranked last at the box office among the major studios.
 He focused the studio on the production of adult-oriented comedies through its Touchstone Pictures banner, including films such as Down and Out in Beverly Hills, Three Men and a Baby, Good Morning, Vietnam, Dead Poets Society, and Pretty Woman.
 By 1987, Disney had become the number-one studio at the box office.
 Katzenberg expanded Disney's film portfolio by launching Hollywood Pictures with Eisner and overseeing the acquisition of Miramax Films in 1993.
 Katzenberg also oversaw Touchstone Television, which produced television series such as The Golden Girls, Empty Nest and Home Improvement.

 Katzenberg was also charged with turning around Disney's ailing Feature Animation unit, creating some intrastudio controversy when he personally edited a few minutes out of a completed Disney animated feature, The Black Cauldron (1985), shortly after joining the company.
 Under his management, the animation department eventually began creating some of Disney's most critically acclaimed and highest grossing animated features.
-These films include The Great Mouse Detective (1986), Who Framed Roger Rabbit (1988), Oliver & Company (1988), The Little Mermaid (1989), Beauty and the Beast (1991)—which was the first animated feature to be nominated for an Academy Award for Best PictureAladdin (1992), The Lion King (1994), and Pocahontas (1995).
+These films include The Great Mouse Detective (1986), Who Framed Roger Rabbit (1988), Oliver & Company (1988), The Little Mermaid (1989), Beauty and the Beast (1991)—which was the first animated feature to be nominated for an Academy Award for Best PictureAladdin (1992), and The Lion King (1994).
 Katzenberg also brokered a deal with Pixar to produce 3D computer-generated animated movies and greenlit production of Toy Story.

 Concerns arose internally at Disney, particularly from Eisner and Roy E. Disney, about Katzenberg taking too much credit for the success of Disney's animated releases.
 In 1993, Katzenberg discussed with Eisner the possibility of being promoted to president of the company, which would mean moving Frank Wells from president to vice chairman.
 Eisner responded that Wells would feel "hurt" in that scenario and then, according to Katzenberg, assured him that he would get the job if Wells vacated the position.
 After Wells died in a helicopter crash in 1994, Eisner assumed his duties instead of promoting Katzenberg.
 In an interview with The Hollywood Reporter, Eisner said that Roy Disney, Walt Disney's nephew and an influential member of the Disney board, did not like Katzenberg and threatened to start a proxy fight if Katzenberg was promoted to president.
 Tensions between Katzenberg, Eisner and Disney resulted in Katzenberg leaving Disney upon conclusion of his work contract with the company in October 1994.
-Disney board member Stanley Gold said Katzenberg had been brought low by "his ego and almost pathological need to be important".
+Disney board member Stanley Gold said Katzenberg had been brought low by "his ego and almost pathological need to be important."
 Katzenberg sued Disney for money he asserted he was owed, and settled out of court for an estimated $250 million in 1999.

 DreamWorks SKG